matheusb432/cpp-course/notes/01-fundamentals.md

 - Initializing variables with `{}` sets them to their default value, so `int x {}` sets x to 0.
 It's often best practice to do so as reading uninitialized variables can cause UB.

+- Define your local variables as close to their first use as reasonable.

 ### Constants

 _Constants_ are variables whose value cannot be changed after initialization.
 They are declared with the `const` keyword.